WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 Pneumonia Vaping raises the risk of pneumonia by introducing pathogens into the lungs and damaging lung tissue and cilia.

-Herpes Vaping heightens herpes risk, exposing the mouth and lips to the virus and triggering outbreaks.
+Herpes Vaping heightens the risk of herpes, exposing the mouth and lips to the virus and triggering outbreaks.

 Impact of Vaping on Hormones